1Zpresso K-Ultra: Grind Settings for Every Brew Method

 How often should I clean the K-Ultra?

 Weekly if you grind daily, monthly if you use it less.
-Unscrew the top chamber, remove the outer burr, and brush everything with a dry brush.
+Unscrew the top chamber, take out the inner burr, and brush everything with a dry brush.
 No water on the burrs.